 The pleasant conditions were felt across the fleet with Imagine your Korea skipper, Mike Surridge saying: “Sailing our magnificent sailing machine today has been a joy.
 Flat seas, sun and a light wind have enabled us to move steadily along the route and it would appear a touch faster than some today.”

-Whilst being on deck is a pleasant place to be, crew have been kept busy trying to keep yacht speed high and gain miles on their competitors.
-Nick Leggatt, Skipper of Zhuhai reported: “Today has mostly been about light and variable conditions as a high pressure ridge passed over us ahead of an approaching frontal system.
-The team were kept quite busy with sail changes in the shifty winds: gybe, gybe, gybe, Code 2 down, Code 1 up, Code 2 down, Windseeker up, Yankee 1 up, Windseeker down, Staysail up.”
+Whilst being on deck is a pleasant place to be, crew has been kept busy trying to keep yacht speed high and gain miles on their competitors.
+Nick Leggatt, Skipper of Zhuhai reported: “Today has mostly been about light and variable conditions as a high-pressure ridge passed over us ahead of an approaching frontal system.
+The team was kept quite busy with sail changes in the shifty winds: gybe, gybe, gybe, Code 2 down, Code 1 up, Code 2 down, Windseeker up, Yankee 1 up, Windseeker down, Staysail up.”